MinhQuanBuiSco/AI_CheatSheet/llm-evaluation/README.md

 ### Backend Issues

 - **Dataset Loading Errors**: Some datasets are loaded in streaming mode.
 The first load may take time.
-- **vLLM Connection**: Ensure vLLM server is running and accessible at the configured URL.
+- **Model Loading**: Ensure you have enough RAM/VRAM for the selected model.

 ### Frontend Issues